 5. Salerno Antica B&B is worth the visit alone

 After leaving Herculaneum, we decided to head to Salerno but didn’t have a place to stay.
-After some quick Google searches I hastily texted the owner of a B&B in Salerno to
+After some quick Google searches I ended up in a Whatsapp chat with Daniele, the owner of Salerno Antica.
+Since we were already en route, he sent me photos and prices with all the inclusions which immediately sealed our decision to stay there.

 The best place to stay in Salerno